-Stereotypes aside, there is no question that this often-misunderstood group of employees are challenging conventional thinking about what a modern career looks like.
+Stereotypes of their work motivation aside, there is no question that this often-misunderstood group of employees are challenging conventional thinking about what a modern career looks like.
 The real question is — are you ready for them?

-From flexible social media policies based on trust to the use of online chat tools that allow staff to work remotely, companies need to be prepared to adapt to meet the needs of the digital generation.
+From flexible social media policies based on trust to the use of online chat tools that allow staff to work remotely, companies need to be prepared to change their management strategy to meet the needs of the digital generation to maximize their employee performance.

 “When Millennials say they want ‘balance’, they don’t mean work less.
 They mean work differently and more flexibly.
 There’s a big difference”, mentioned Cali Williams Yost in a piece for FastCo.
 The problem with our understanding of millennials (and I say ‘our’ even though I am one of them), is that the traditional language around describing work-life balance favors the old.
 ‘Balance’ to them (me) is flex hours and, perhaps, working from home.
 They want a “workplace where the programs and culture are more flexible,” not the need to work harder or smarter.